fedek6/wp-modern-plugin-boilerplate/.github/README.md

 ## Assets building

+Edit assets in `src` directory.
+And run following commands:

-Please install dependencies using `yarn install`.
+* Please install dependencies using `yarn install`.
+* Use `grunt` to build assets.